Prashanthg01/Contact_info_scraping/Readme.txt

 Enter 1 to crawl data form single page
 Enter 2 to crawl data from multiple pages

+Using Docker (if the above commands fail or do not work properly) docker-compose up --build
+"This is will run single page crawl"

-I Agree extracting Address Data is poor, But it can be improved to have move than 90% accuracy by integrating AI tools or Python libraries
+I acknowledge that extracting address data may currently be less accurate.
+However, it can be significantly improved to achieve over 90% accuracy by integrating AI tools or advanced Python libraries